PhilipJialeFeng/philipjialefeng.github.io/_publications/2020-09-25-CMA-heavyatom.md

 ---
-title: "Inuence of Heavy Atom Effect on the Photophysics of Coinage Metal Carbene-Metal-Amide Emitters"
+title: "Influence of Heavy Atom Effect on the Photophysics of Coinage Metal Carbene-Metal-Amide Emitters"
 collection: publications
 permalink: /publication/2020-09-25-CMA-heavyatom
 excerpt: ''